whuang67/TA_stat420/README.md

 ## Programming Language
 The basic language of this assignment is `R` (language of the course) and `Python` (extracurricular coding).

 From HW01 to HW06, the programming language is `Python 2.7`.
 The language of HW07 and HW08 is `Python 3.6`.
-This is a transfer from Python 2 to Python 3 because of the new version getting more and more popular and famous.
+This is a transfer from `Python 2.7` to `Python 3.6` because of the new version getting more and more popular and famous.

 ## Timeline
 The newest `.Rmd` file will be uploaded after the corresponding assignment is due.
 The newest `.py` file will be uploaded immediately after being finished.